wdi-sf-jan/notes/intro_to_apis/README.md

 ## Good API Design

-APIs can be big, public endevours (jQuery, Twitter, etc), or they can be smaller, less official undertakings such as when your code needs to talk to your co-worker's.
+APIs can be big, public endeavors (jQuery, Twitter, etc), or they can be smaller, less official undertakings such as when your code needs to talk to your co-worker's.
 How do you and your co-worker each design your separate parts so that they interface well but are isolated